veda-systems/livefrog/README.md

 # Updating

-If you installed __Livefrog__ using the first method described in the section *Introduction*, you can update it by running:
+If you installed __livefrog__ using the first method described in the section *Introduction*, you can update it by running:

 ```